Persuasion with Non-Linear Preferences: Conclusion

 We close with a few open issues.
 First, while the persuasion literature has made progress by allowing unrestricted disclosure policies, the pairwise signals that we have highlighted are not always realistic.
 (For example, in reality it is probably not feasible to design a stress test that pools only the weakest and strongest banks.)
-An alternative is to restrict the sender to partitioning the state space into intervals, as in \citet{Rayo} or \citet{OR}.
-An interesting observation is that, at least in the separable subcase of our model considered by \citeauthor{Rayo} and \citeauthor{OR}, our condition \eqref{e:nd} is equivalent to the statement that complete pooling is uniquely optimal among monotone partitions for all prior distributions.
-This suggests that, under our conditions for the optimality of single-dippedness/-peakedness, negative assortative disclosure might be the optimal unrestricted disclosure policy for all priors if and only if no-disclosure is the optimal monotone policy for all priors.
+An alternative, complementary approach is to restrict the sender to partitioning the state space into intervals, as in \citet{Rayo} or \citet{OR}.
+An interesting observation is that, at least in the separable subcase of our model considered by \citeauthor{Rayo} and \citeauthor{OR}, our condition \eqref{e:nd} is equivalent to the condition that complete pooling is uniquely optimal among monotone partitions for all prior distributions.
+This suggests that, under our conditions for the optimality of single-dipped/-peaked disclosure, negative assortative disclosure might be the optimal unrestricted disclosure policy for all priors iff no-disclosure is the optimal monotone policy for all priors.
+More generally, analyzing the relationship between the optimal pairwise signals we have characterized and simpler signals such as monotone partitions is an important direction for future research.

 Second, in the informed receiver interpretation of our model mentioned in Section \ref{s:model}, our analysis pertains to disclosure mechanisms that do not first elicit the receiver's type, or \emph{public persuasion} in the language of \citet{KMZL}.
 Public persuasion turns out to be without loss in \citet{KMZL}, as well as in \citet{GS2018}.
 It would be interesting to investigate conditions for the optimality of public persuasion in our more general model, and in particular to see how they relate to our conditions for the optimality of full or negative assortative disclosure.